giuseppe-maglione/Captive-Portal/README.md

 # Evil-Twin
-A simple Evil-Twin attack on ESP-32
+A simple Evil-Twin attack for ESP-32